Muninder Adavelli

 (PhoenixNAP)

 Healthcare companies have sensitive data, such as financial information, medical records, and other personal data.
-These kinds of information make healthcare databases goldmines for identity theft.
-Healthcare providers are also more likely to pay the attackers' demands because they need that encrypted information to treat people.
+These kinds of information make healthcare databases goldmines for identity theft, which makes people more vulnerable to fraud scams.

 (Healthcare I.T.
 News)